Guillemots (band): Live performances

 Guillemots have made numerous live performances since 2004.
 Their first full-scale UK tour began in April 2006.
 After a brief period putting the finishing touches to their debut album, and performing a set for Gideon Coe's BBC 6 Music show in June, they began a second leg of dates in October, which ran until early November.

 In October 2006 at the first BBC Electric Proms, the band performed seven tracks with a full orchestra, with songs transcribed and arranged for such a performance by Dangerfield himself.
 This included a rare performance of the song "Bad Boyfriend" where the entire band donned animal masks.

 Support on Guillemots' tours is often varied, usually with two support acts for each show – one main support who stay with them for the majority of the tours' dates (Misty's Big Adventure in early 2006 and The Last Town Chorus for their autumn tour), as well as a first support act, specific to the location.
 Another common support/friend of the band is Joan as Police Woman, who the band met while performing as support for Rufus Wainwright.
-In 2006 they did a Take-Away Show video session shot by Vincent Moon.

 Guillemots have also performed live with political songwriter Get Cape.
 Wear Cape.
 Fly and supported Snow Patrol at Wembley Arena in December 2006, in a performance culminating in a lightsaber duel between the band's tour manager and MC's guitar tech on stage as Dangerfield played percussion on a tray.

 The band appeared at the V Festival both in 2007 and in 2008.
 They played Marlay Park on 25 August 2007 as one of the support acts to Damien Rice.

 Guillemots, along with Sons and Daughters, supported KT Tunstall at the 2008 Eden Sessions, held at the Eden Project.
 The band played a free concert in Huddersfield on 29 June 2008, along with Elliot Minor and The Script.
 They also played a set on the O2 Wireless Main Stage in London's Hyde Park on 4 July 2008, supporting acts such as The Wombats, Dirty Pretty Things, Beck and Morrissey.